amorist/awesome/README.md

 - [replicate/controlnet](https://github.com/replicate/controlnet) - Let us control diffusion models
 - [mli/autocut](https://github.com/mli/autocut) - 用文本编辑器剪视频
 - [pkhungurn/talking-head-anime-demo](https://github.com/pkhungurn/talking-head-anime-demo) - Demo for the "Talking Head Anime from a Single Image."
-- [kaixindelele/ChatPaper](https://github.com/kaixindelele/ChatPaper) - Use ChatGPT to summarize the arXiv papers. 全流程加速科研，利用chatgpt进行论文总结+润色+审稿+审稿回复
+- [kaixindelele/ChatPaper](https://github.com/kaixindelele/ChatPaper) - Use ChatGPT to summarize the arXiv papers. 全流程加速科研，利用chatgpt进行论文全文总结+专业翻译+润色+审稿+审稿回复
 - [openai/evals](https://github.com/openai/evals) - Evals is a framework for evaluating LLMs and LLM systems, and an open-source registry of benchmarks.
 - [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) - A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models  to power ChatGPT-style and Q&A experien
 - [togethercomputer/OpenChatKit](https://github.com/togethercomputer/OpenChatKit) -